rooootdev/evilnotify/README.md

 # EvilNotify
-iOS app that does stuff with CVE-2025-24091
+Realls simple iOS app that does stuff with CVE-2025-24091; Not really anything useful, just for funsies

 ## Installation
 1. Get latest .ipa from (Releases)[https://test.com] tab